Jack Lambert: Man of Steel

 "He got very quiet," Rooney says.
 "He looked at it.
 He studied it.
 He stepped back, he stepped forward.
 Then he asked me, 'Can you get me a couple of copies?'"

 Is that really the image Lambert wants, a toothless monster ravaging the NFL?
-Off the field he's a quiet, Lambert and a friend on his country retreatextremely private man, a bird watcher and avid fisherman.
+Off the field he's a quiet, extremely private man, a bird watcher and avid fisherman.
 A bachelor, he owns a home in the exclusive Fox Chapel suburb of Pittsburgh, and he spent much of the offseason ensuring greater privacy by building himself a country retreat on 85 acres he bought about 40 miles northeast of the city.
 At one time he was bothered by all the Count Dracula-Darth Vader stuff everyone used to write about him.
 When the Steelers played the Rams in the '80 Super Bowl, Jim Murray, the columnist for the Los Angeles Times, referred to him as "the pro from Pittsburgh, Transylvania."
 That same year the Pittsburgh highlight film called him "Count Dracula in cleats."
 In 1981, Azra Records of L.A. put out a platter in the shape of a football; it was called Mad Man Jack, and two bass drums pounding all the way were supposed to simulate Lambert's feet pumping before a play, a trademark of his early pro days.

 "All that stuff about Jack, it's a bad read," says Andy Russell, ther right linebacker on the '74 and '75 Steelers Super Bowl teams.
 "He's a great player and he'll be remembered for a long time, but for all the wrong reasons."

-Kids were always a priority for Lambert But here's Lambert, carefully scrutinizing that savage picture in the Steelers' office and deciding, "Yep, that's me, all right."
+But here's Lambert, carefully scrutinizing that savage picture in the Steelers' office and deciding, "Yep, that's me, all right."
 How come?

 "It's like the old Greek drama," says Rooney, a dramatic arts major in college, "where they'd wear masks, and eventually the mask has become part of Jack's face.
 Right now he thinks he's John Wayne.
 Actually, though, he's sort of a larger-than-life type guy."